 Google Drive will be used as a repository for official documentation and will contain all project documentation.
 Suggestions for edits requests can be made on slack or via WhatsApp and all documentation is done on Google docs where every team member can work on their assigned segments parallely.

 Communication Plan

-This section will include how stakeholders will be communicated with during the project and how frequently.
-This should include a note on where to find the Communications Plan if you have one.